 The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

 Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
-You will be presented with five options:
+You can choose from five options:

-• Away: An Away reset erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.
+• Away: This kind of reset removes anything your Nest has learned about how often you walk by, so it will be able to change the temperature even when you're not around.

-• Network: By selecting a network reset, it will remove all your network information and your Nest is disconnected from Wi-Fi.
-Use this option if you want your Nest to forget your Wi-Fi password.
+• Network: By selecting a network reset, it forgets connection logins and your Nest is disconnected from Wi-Fi.
+It also forgets your Wi-Fi password.

-• All Settings: Self-explanatory, an All Settings reset clears all your personal settings and learning.
+• All Settings: The most far-reaching option, using the All Settings reset option strips away all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi